 There are many ways to finance a property purchase, and there are specific criteria that you will have to meet before you can get that loan.
 Here are your options –

 Property Finance Options

 - Bank Loans – Home mortgage financing is the most popular method of raising capital.
-You have to make a down payment of 20% of the purchase price of the property, but some lenders ask for a down payment of 30%.
+You have to make a down payment of 20% of the property’s purchase price, but some lenders ask for a down payment of 30%.
 This is a long-term loan where you have to repay the balance amount and the interest every month for many years.
 Lenders will analyze your income, credit history, and credit score to determine whether you qualify for the loan.
-The qualification criteria for mortgage loans are strict.
+The are strict.

-- Tapping the Equity of Your Home – This works best for homeowners who are planning to buy a second property as an investment.
+- Tapping the Equity of Your Home – This works best for homeowners planning to buy a second property as an investment.
 The value or equity of your home has escalated since your purchase because of rising realty prices.
-You can pull this equity out of your home with a reverse mortgage loan to finance your purchase.
+You can pull this equity out of your home with a .
 In fact, you might be able to borrow up to 80% of the current equity value of your home.
 You don’t have to pay back the reverse mortgage loan.
 It is paid back when you vacate or sell the property.

 - Fix-and-Flip Loans – These are short-term loans that let you carry out renovations so you can put the property into the market and sell it.
-These are hard money loans offered by moneylenders.
+These are by moneylenders.
 But sometimes, you can get the money from realty crowdfunding platforms too.
-It is easy to get these loans because the primary concern of the lender here is how much money your home can fetch and profitability and not your income, credit score and history.
+It is easy to get these loans because the primary concern of the lender here is how much money your home can fetch and profitability and not your income, credit score, and history.